EndsOfTheEarth/QueryLite/README.md

 # Query Lite

-Query Lite is a typesafe .net sql query library for Sql Server and PostgreSql
+Query Lite is a typesafe .net sql query library for Sql Server and PostgreSql.

 In essence it is a `typesafe` `string less` `sql query builder`.